Editor’s Note: The in-person registration mandate for online sports betting expired Dec. 31, 2020.

 While it is still possible to access a sports betting website via your desktop computer, it is no longer required.
-Sports betting apps allow you to register, deposit, claim bonuses or promotional deals and place your bets from your iOS or Android smartphone.
+Sports betting apps allow you to register, deposit, claim bonuses or promotional deals and place bets from your iPhone or Android device.
+Here, we’ll share information on the apps available in Iowa.
+We will walk you through the installation and registration process, an explain some of the typical layouts and features.
+Also, we’ll share how easy it is to deposit funds and bet from your phone.

 This section assumes you have compared the sportsbook bonuses, familiarized yourself with our sportsbook reviews and have made your decision.